 Growing up my Mom always referred to this recipe as “Scalloped Oysters.”
 It’s probably more appropriately called an Oyster Casserole.
-This is a third-generation hand-me-down recipe.
-To me, it’s just not Thanksgiving without it.
+This is a third-generation, hand-me-down recipe.

 Lovingly prepared, this dish is decadent buttery goodness with a crunchy top.
 The nutmeg balances the oysters well making it a great side to pair with turkey.
 Feel free to use pre-ground nutmeg or grate your own whole nutmeg.
 Nothing beats the smell of freshly ground nutmeg.